Recovery of Native Wetland Flora

 An Innovative Partnership to Assist Natural Regeneration in the Delta

 To address the ongoing degradation of the vegetation in the delta, this three-year (2019-21), multi-institutional partnership comprising Klorane Botanical Foundation, Pierre Fabre Dermo-Cosmétique Argentina, Carlos Thays Botanic Garden, Fundación de Historia Natural Félix de Azara and BGCI, aims to promote the recovery of native wetland flora in the Río de la Plata estuary.
 The specific objectives include:

 - Enhancing ex situ conservation of native species of the Monte Blanco forest vegetation;

 - Piloting restoration of degraded natural areas; and

 - Strengthening public outreach and networking to foster environmental sensitization of the ecological value of the Río de la Plata’s wetland habitats for future generations.

-A series of planting techniques is trialled in pilot plots using different, native species compositions.
+A series of planting techniques are being trialled in pilot plots using different, native species compositions.
 Woody target taxa include Salix humboldtiana, Myrsine laetevirens, Blepharocalyx tweediei, Erythrina crista-galli, Nectandra angustifolia, Sapium haematospermum, Phyllanthus sellowianus, Tessaria integrifolia, Sesbania virgata, Sesbania punicea and Senna corymbosa.
-While these species are not at threat of extinction, they present vital, structural components to restore the habitats in the delta.
+While these species are not threatened by extinction, they present vital, structural components to restore the habitats in the delta.
 These activities will be accompanied by the development and implementation of a series of public outreach activities within the reserve of Fundación de Historia Natural Félix de Azara as well as at Carlos Thays Botanic Garden.